Georgia-Armenia Bilateral Trade Analysis 2023

 Market Leadership

-Georgia demonstrates competitive strength in exportingkey products to Armenia, leveraging comparative advantages.
+Georgia demonstrates competitive strength in exportingvehicles: with only spark-ignition internal combustion reciprocating piston engine, cylinder capacity over 1500 but not over 3000cc to Armenia, leveraging comparative advantages.

 Trade Complementarity